integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 Before we start with the implementation of the rule itself, a little background is needed.

-Prior to running any rule, the SonarDelphi Analyzer parses a given Delphi code file and produces an equivalent data structure: the **Abstract Syntax Tree**.
+Prior to running any rule, SonarDelphi parses a given Delphi code file and produces an equivalent data structure: the **Abstract Syntax Tree**.
-Each construction of the Delphi language can be represented with a specific kind of AST node, detailing each of its particularities.
+Each construction of the Delphi language can be represented with a specific kind of AST node.
 For instance, the node associated with the declaration of a method is defined by the `org.sonar.plugins.communitydelphi.api.ast.MethodDeclarationNode` interface.